All Episodes

 Am Vets?

-No, I've called all of them.
+I've called all of them.

-You've called Am Vets.
+You've called Amvets.

 I've called them.

-And you're not from the recent war.
+You're not from the recent wars.

-Yeah, but your entire family is living with you in your home there.
+Yeah, but your entire family is living with you in your home that you don't have any other family anywhere else?

 No.